maxkferg/meteor-website-metadata/README.md

 ###.get(url)

-Same as client method, except is runs synchronously.<br>
+Same as client method, except it runs synchronously.<br>
 Return a single metadata object in the same form as the client method<br>
-Return a object like {error:"Some error description"} on error
+Throws a Meteor.Error() on failure